skyra/skyra.github.com/_posts/2013-04-03-Kinect-Force.md

 {% assign video_id="KLACA8kUFCc" %}
 {% include youtube.html %}

-If you are interested in trying it out yourself, take a look at the source code.
-Take a look at the `kinect_force` example in the [ProcessingKinectOSC](https://github.com/cketcham/ProcessingKinectOSC) repository.
+If you are interested in trying it out yourself, get the OSCeletonWrapper processing library and the code for this example here: [https://github.com/cketcham/kinect_force](https://github.com/cketcham/kinect_force)